inspatiallabs/inspatial-dev/packages/dom/README.md

 ## 🔄 InDOM vs InDOM (Lite)

-### InDOM (Core) 🔴 Unstable
+### InDOM (Virtual) 🔴 Unstable
 - Full-featured DOM implementation with XML parser, innerHTML, and deep cloneNode
 - Comprehensive browser-compatible APIs
 - Complete event system and mutation observers
 - Ideal for complex applications requiring full DOM compatibility

 ### InDOM (Lite) 🟡 Preview
-InDOM Lite is designed to work everywhere unlike InDOM Core - it is designed to be the lightest possible and minimal implementation of the DOM optimized for performance and universal rendering, bringing the DOM to platforms with the most constrained specs like smart watches.
+InDOM Lite is designed to work everywhere unlike InDOM Virtual - it is designed to be the lightest possible and minimal implementation of the DOM optimized for performance and universal rendering, bringing the DOM to platforms with the most constrained specs like smart watches.

-Unlike InDOM Core, InDOM Lite is designed with:
+Unlike InDOM Virtual, InDOM Lite is designed with:

-1. **Zero-dependency core** (no XML parser, no innerHTML, no deep cloneNode)
+1. **Zero-dependency** (no XML parser, no innerHTML, no deep cloneNode)
 2. **Tag names are lower-cased**; events/attributes are never hard-coded
 3. **Tiny memory-footprint** – target < 8 MB RAM / < 500 MHz CPU to bring the DOM to places like smart watches
 4. **No reliance on browser globals** like Node, Document, and types